EthanBobrik/Credit-Card-Fraud-Detection/README.md

 The dataset consists of **284,807 credit card transactions**, where only **0.172%** of them are fraudulent.
 The severe class imbalance necessitated the use of resampling techniques to enhance fraud detection.

+To find the dataset used, look on [Kaggle](https://www.kaggle.com/code/gpreda/credit-card-fraud-detection-predictive-models/input).

 ## Methodology

 1. **Exploratory Data Analysis (EDA)**